programizer/HeliumAtom/README.md

 ### Troubleshooting
 In case you are having problems to run the code in this repo, feel free to open an issue here on [GitHub](https://github.com/programizer/HeliumAtom/issues).

+### Comment
+HeliumAtom.py is the main file.
+The folder vpython inludes further experimentation.

 ## Acknowledgements
 http://svbheuer.tumblr.com/post/107433096806/a-simple-n-body-simulation-my-brother-and-i
 http://vpython.org/